 Storage Tanks in Idaho

-Storage tanks are used to store petroleum or certain other hazardous liquids.
-Idaho has about 3,500 regulated underground storage tanks (USTs); there are approximately 595,000 nationwide.
-Leaking USTs can pose a serious environmental threat if the stored petroleum or other hazardous substance seeps into the soil and contaminates ground water, which is the source of most of Idaho's drinking water.
+Storage tanks are used to store many substances including petroleum or certain other hazardous liquids.
+There are both underground storage tanks (USTs) and aboveground storage tanks (ASTs).
+Idaho has about 3,500 regulated USTs; there are approximately 561,000 nationwide.
+It is quite difficult to see a leak from an UST and any leak can pose a serious environmental threat if the stored petroleum or other hazardous substance seeps into the soil and contaminates ground water, which is the source of most of Idaho's drinking water.

 Underground Storage Tanks in Idaho

 While many types of storage tanks may be buried, the term underground storage tank refers specifically to certain types of tanks that are regulated.
 These tanks are those in which 10% of their contents are underground and store either petroleum products (e.g., gasoline, diesel, kerosene, or jet fuel) or certain hazardous substances.
 The underground piping connected to the tanks is also considered part of the UST system.
 Learn more.

 A leaking underground storage tank (LUST) is any UST that is leaking.
 The law requires owners and operators of USTs to prevent, detect, and clean up releases and prohibits installation of unprotected steel tanks and piping.
 Learn more.